 - Retainer-ship fees

-Can Deferring Legal Expenses possible?
+Can Deferring Legal Expenses be possible?

 The short answer is yes.